Not sure what a database is or why you should use one? We can help!

 Databases seem great, how do I find a full text article on my topic?

 If you want to find an article or journal on your topic but don’t have a specific citation in mind then it is best to take a look at the library databases in your subject area.
 The library has access to over a 100 databases, so the trick is to search in a database that covers your subject area or topical area.
-Librarians have created Research Guides and Course Guides to help point you in the right direction of databases within your topic.
+Librarians have created Research Guides to help point you in the right direction of databases within your topic.

 You can choose a Research Guide on your broad topical area, for example, art, business, education, or psychology.
 Then once you are in the guide for your subject area, if you click on the tab on the left hand side of the guide for Articles you will see a number of the recommended databases that cover your topical area.
 Each database has slightly different coverage and the short description of the database can help you choose which one to search in.